chrysn/accept-any/draft-amsuess-core-accept-any.md

 \[ This document is being developed in git at <https://github.com/chrysn/accept-any>. \]

-When CoAP content format defined in {{!RFC7252}}, the choice was made to have the initial content negotiation allow the client to only pick zero or one content formats.
+When CoAP content format defined in {{!RFC7252}}, the choice was made to have the initial content negotiation allow the client to only pick zero or one content format.
 This is a good choice for many situations and ensures that proxies can cache as much as possible without added complexity.
 A client that does not know a usable content format would either leave the request field absent,